edgecdec/SleeperLiveDraftRankings/GITHUB_README_SECTION.md

 - **"Python not found"** → Install Python 3.7+ from python.org
 - **"Node not found"** → Install Node.js 16+ from nodejs.org

-**Still stuck?** Check the included documentation for detailed troubleshooting.
+**Still stuck?** Check the included README.md in the download for detailed troubleshooting.

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

-## 📄 License

-This project is open source and available under the [MIT License](LICENSE).

-## 🙏 Acknowledgments

-- **Sleeper API** - For providing excellent fantasy football data
-- **FantasyPros** - For expert consensus rankings
-- **React & Flask** - For the excellent development frameworks

 ---

 *Built for Sleeper fantasy football leagues.
 Works with standard, PPR, superflex, and dynasty formats.*

-**🎯 Ready to dominate your draft with real-time rankings and smart analysis!**